The October Arab-Israeli War of 1973: What happened?

 WATCH: The War in October (47:41)

-On the northern front line, Syrian tanks penetrated Israeli positions and swept across the Golan Heights.
+On the northern front line, three Syrian infantry divisions crossed the 1967 ceasefire line known as the Purple Line.
+And, two hours into the war, the Syrians gained their first significant victory when they captured 'Israel's Eye' – a key Israeli vantage point 2,000m above sea level on top of Mount Hermon.

-The Israeli losses were heavy, much of the territory had been retrieved, and the course of the war seemed to lay squarely within Arab hands.
+The Israeli losses were heavy and the course of the war seemed to lay squarely within Arab hands.

-Within the first two days, the Israeli army formulated a new strategy and went on the offensive, deciding first to tackle the Syrians in the north.
+But in less than 24 hours, Israel had mobilised two armoured divisions, which soon turned the Syrian advance into a retreat.
+The Israelis advanced, capturing territory deep inside Syria.

 As a result, units from the Iraqi, Saudi and Jordanian armies joined the fight on the Syrian front to face the counterattack.
+Still, the Israelis manage to achieve significant gains - advancing to within 35km of Damascus, and occupying new territories to bring to the bargaining table.

 Both the USSR and the Americans began airlifting arms, including tanks and artillery, to their allies as their stockpiles began to ran out.